-- (i) periodically reviewing the Internal Audit Charter and making recommendations to the Board; - (ii) reviewing and approving the audit plan, including significant risk exposures identified by the internal auditor and management; - (iii) reviewing and discussing with the internal auditor and management the results of any internal audits; - (iv) reviewing and discussing with the internal auditors any problems or difficulties encountered by them in the course of their audit work and management's response (including any restrictions on the scope of activities or access to requested information and any significant disagreements with management); - (v) appointing and replacing the internal auditor; - (vi) reviewing and assessing the performance of the internal auditor; - (vii) ensure the Committee is kept informed of emerging trends and successful practices in internal auditing; and - (viii) confirm there is effective and efficient coordination of activities between internal and external auditors
+- (a) periodically reviewing the Internal Audit Charter and making recommendations to the Board; - (b) reviewing and approving the audit plan, including significant risk exposures identified by the internal auditor and management; - (c) reviewing and discussing with the internal auditor and management the results of any internal audits; - (d) reviewing and discussing with the internal auditors any problems or difficulties encountered by them in the course of their audit work and management's response (including any restrictions on the scope of activities or access to requested information and any significant disagreements with management); - (e) appointing and replacing the internal auditor; - (f) reviewing and assessing the performance of the internal auditor; - (g) ensure the Committee is kept informed of emerging trends and successful practices in internal auditing; and - (h) confirm there is effective and efficient coordination of activities between internal and external auditors.

-(d) Reviewing and Approving and Recommending to the Board for Approval the Financial Statements, MD&A and Interim Reports of the Corporation
+(4) Reviewing and Recommending to the Respective Boards for Approval the Financial Statements, MD&A and Interim Reports of the Corporation and its Subsidiaries

-The Committee shall review and approve, and where required recommend to the Board for approval, the financial statements, management's discussion and analysis of financial condition and results of operations (MD&A) and interim financial reports of the Corporation, annual information form (AIF) and other public disclosure of financial information extracted from the financial statements of the Corporation with particular focus on:
+The Committee shall review and recommend to the Board for approval, the financial statements, management's discussion and analysis of financial condition and results of operations (MD&A) and interim financial reports of the Corporation and its subsidiaries, annual information form (AIF) of the Corporation and other public disclosure of financial information extracted from the financial statements of the Corporation and its subsidiaries with particular focus on:

-(i) the quality and appropriateness of accounting and reporting practices and principles and any changes thereto;
+(a) the quality and appropriateness of accounting and reporting practices and principles and any changes thereto;

-- (ii) major estimates or judgments, including alternative treatments of financial information discussed by management and the external auditors, the results of such discussions and the treatment preferred by the external auditors;
+- (b) major estimates or judgments, including alternative treatments of financial information discussed by management and the external auditors, the results of such discussions and the treatment preferred by the external auditors;

-- (iii) material financial risks;
+- (c) material financial risks;

-- (iv) material transactions;
+- (d) material transactions;

-- (v) material adjustments;
+- (e) material adjustments;

-- (vi) compliance with loan agreements;
+- (f) compliance with loan agreements;

-- (vii) material off-balance sheet transactions and structures;
+- (g) material off-balance sheet transactions and structures;

-- (viii) compliance with accounting standards;
+- (h) compliance with accounting standards;

-- (ix) compliance with legal and regulatory requirements; and
+- (i) compliance with legal and regulatory requirements; and

-- (x) disagreements with management.
+- (j) disagreements with management.

-(e) Overseeing Internal Financial Control Structure and Financial Risk Management Systems
+(5) Overseeing Internal Financial Control Structure and Financial Risk Management Systems